johan-gras/johan-gras.github.io/projects/indoortracking.md

 In short the algorithm look at the proximity of the chose region on the last frame :
 - If there is only one region, this is the chosen one.
 - If there is no region, then we keep the focus on the last region, but warn the user of the momentary loss of tracking.
 - If there are multiple regions, then we need to solve conflicts.
-The region that has the most similar (L1 distance) statistics based on features such as the histogram, color average) to the previous tracked regions is selected.
+The region that has to the previous tracked regions the most similar (L1 distance) statistics, based on features such as the histogram and color average is selected.

 <div style="text-align: center;">
 	<figure>